GHAdkins/HELLO-WORLD/README.md

 # HELLO-WORLD
-I am an asian woman
+I am an asian woman...
-I live in a mountanous place
+I live in a mountanous place...
-I eat seafood
+I eat seafood...
-I sea food and I eat it
+I sea food and I eat it!!!